 Leaf samples for initial percent C and N were prepared by cutting 40, 10 mm leaf discs from the same tulip poplar litter that was used for the microcosm additions.
 Prior to cutting the leaf discs the litter was soaked for 72 h in deionized water in the dark at room temperature.
 The leaf discs were randomly divided into 2 samples of 20 discs each and then analyzed for C and N as described below.

-Experiment Break–down and Sampling
+Leaf break–down and sampling

 The microcosms were incubated for 130 days in the dark at room temperature.
 Volume lost to evaporation was replaced approximately weekly using pond water that was collected on February 10 2016 and stored at 4o C. At the conclusion of the incubation the overlying water was siphoned out of each microcosm and we collected the following samples from both the leaves in contact with the sediments and on the shelf: two discs were preserved in 10 ml of HPLC-grade methanol and stored in at -20o C for ergosterol analysis, three discs were gently dried with a paper towel and used to determine leaf toughness and afterward, C:N. The remaining 5 leaf discs were dried and ashed as described above to determine AFDM via LOI.
 All of the leaf discs except those used to measure ergosterol were gently rinsed with deionized water before processing further.

-Lab Analysis
+Ergosterol content and C:N ratio

 The ergosterol content of the leaf discs was determined by first saponifying the samples at 80o C for 30 minutes in 10 ml of 8 g L-1 potassium hydroxide in methanol.
 Following this, the samples were allowed to cool and 3 ml of deionized water was added to each sample.
 The samples were then rinsed 3 times with 10 ml of pentane followed by 30 seconds of vortexing.
-Following each rinse the pentane layer was removed and evaporated under N2.
+Following each rinse, the pentane layer was removed and evaporated under N2.
 Once all the pentane had been evaporated, the pellet was resuspended in 1 ml of methanol and ergosterol mass was determined using a Shimadzu 10VP HPLC equipped with a Whatman Partisphere C18 reverse-phase column set at 40 degrees C. The UV detector was set to 282 nm and a 100% methanol flow at 1 mL per minute.

 Leaf toughness was determined with a penetrometer (Graça and Zimmer, 2005) that used a 2 mm diameter cylindrical punch attached below a reservoir.
 Each leaf disc was placed under the punch and water was slowly added to the reservoir until the punch penetrated the leaf disc.
-After being used in the penetrometer, each leaf disc was dried at 50o for 48 hours and ground using a stainless steel spatula.
+After being used in the penetrometer, each leaf disc was dried at 50o C for 48 hours and ground using a stainless steel spatula.
 Carbon and nitrogen content (as percent) were then measured on the ground leaf material using a Costech C-H-N Combustion Analyzer.
 Samples were acidified in HCl vapors for 24 hours prior to analysis to remove inorganic carbon.
 Sample C:N was determined as the molar ratio of C and N in the sample.

-Calculations and Statistical Analysis
+Calculations and statistical analysis

-The AFDM of the leaf discs was calculated as LOI after ashing at 550 oC.
-The AFDM of a single leaf disc was estimated as the AFDM of the total sample divided by the number of leaf discs in the sample.
+The AFDM of the leaf discs was calculated as LOI after ashing at 550o C. The AFDM of a single leaf disc was estimated as the AFDM of the total sample divided by the number of leaf discs in the sample.
 Leaf mass loss was calculated as the difference between the estimated initial AFDM mass of a single leaf disc prior to the incubation and the estimated final AFDM mass of a single leaf disc from each position after the incubation.